MicrosoftDocs/windows-ai-docs/docs/windows-ml/performance-memory.md

 > [!NOTE]
 > Most of the time, the operator is still performing 32-bit math.
 There is less risk for overflow, and the result is truncated to float16.
 However, if the hardware advertises float16 support, then the runtime will take advantage of it.

+## Pre-processing input data

+WinML performs some pre-processing steps under the covers to make processing input data simpler and more efficient.
+For example, given input images could be in various color formats and shapes, and may be different than what the model expects.
+WinML performs conversions on the images to match them up, reducing the load on the developer.

+WinML also leverages the entire hardware stack (CPU, GPU, and so on) to provide the most efficient conversions for a particular device and scenario.

 [!INCLUDE [help](../includes/get-help.md)]